Healthy-AI/IncomeSim/datasheet.md

 ### Will older versions of the dataset continue to be supported/hosted/maintained?

-Yes, they will be hosted as previous versions on the Data Repository.
+Yes, they will be hosted as previous versions.

 ### If others want to extend/augment/build on/contribute to the dataset, is there a mechanism for them to do so?

-At the moment, there is no mechanism to build on to the dataset.
-However, in the future we may release new expanded versions of the dataset with opportunities for contribution.
+In the future, we may release new versions of the dataset with additional features or estimation tasks.

 ### Any other comments?

+Have fun!